Azure-Samples/azureai-assistant-tool/README.md

 ## 🆕 Latest News

-- **December 03, 2024:** Released **OpenAI Realtime Support**, with real-time audio interaction capabilities.
-For detailed information, refer to the OpenAI Realtime Support section below.
+- **December 03, 2024:** Released 0.5.0 version of the tool containing **OpenAI Realtime Support**, with real-time audio interaction capabilities.
+The earlier support using Azure Cognitive Services for speech has been removed from the tool, however that library is still used with OpenAI Realtime using keyword based detection.
+For more detailed information, refer to the OpenAI Realtime Support section below.

 ## 🧱 What is Assistants from Azure OpenAI service?